-- Using an overhead crane or suitable lifting device capable of supporting the weight of base frame, attach a sling strap or chain to the front crossmember of the base frame, raise base frame. - Extend hydraulic cylinder out from bottom of mast assembly approximately one (1) foot.
+- Using an overhead crane or suitable lifting device capable of supporting the weight of base frame, attach a sling strap or chain to the front crossmember of the base frame, raise base frame. - 2.
+Extend hydraulic cylinder out from bottom of mast assembly approximately one (1) foot.
 (Caps on extend and return ports will need to be removed to extend cylinder.
 Catch any hydraulic fluid expelled from return port in a container to prevent spillage onto work area). - 3.
-Bring base frame into position in front of mast assembly, (base frame and mast assembly must be held at 90° angle to each other). - Slide port end of hydraulic cylinder through hole in base frame cylinder mounting channel.
+Bring base frame into position in front of mast assembly, (base frame and mast assembly must be held at 90° angle to each other).

+- 4. Slide port end of hydraulic cylinder through hole in base frame cylinder mounting channel.
 (Return port (tube side) of cylinder must be on right side facing bottom of base and mast). - 5.
 Align threaded hole in side of hydraulic cylinder head with hole in tab on bottom side of cylinder mounting channel.
 Secure hydraulic cylinder to cylinder mounting channel tab using a 5/16"-18UNC x 5/8" long hex head bolt and flat washer. - Carefully push mast assembly and base assembly together until the four (4) holes on bottom rear of mast align with holes in the base frame mast support crossmember. - 7.
-Attach mast to base using four (4) 3/8"-16UNC x 1" long hex head bolts, flatwashers, and nuts. (place a flatwasher under bolt head, mount with nuts on inside of frame).
-Apply Loctite #242 to bolt threads before final tightening of nuts.

-- 8. Before setting machine upright on base, install a short 90° elbow fitting, flow control valve and another short 90° elbow fitting on the end of the flow control valve in the extend (left) port on bottom of hydraulic cylinder.
+Attach mast to base using four (4) 3/8"-16UNC x 1" long hex head bolts, locknuts and flatwashers, (place a flatwasher under bolt head and nut and mount with nuts on inside of frame). - 8.
+Locate the two (2) mast support braces, attach to sides of base frame using a 3/8"-16UNC x 1" long hex head bolt, nut and flatwashers each brace, (place a flatwasher under bolt head and nut and mount with nuts on inside of frame.
+Use access hole in bottom of frame to attach nut inside frame). - 9.
+Before setting machine upright on base, install a short 90° elbow fitting, flow control valve and another short 90° elbow fitting on the end of the flow control valve in the extend (left) port on bottom of hydraulic cylinder.
 Install a long 90° elbow fitting on return (right) port.
 Use sealant tape on fitting threads.
 Cap ports until hydraulic lines are installed. - Carefully set machine in an upright position on its base frame wheels. - Locate the mast support bracket.
 Attach mast support bracket to mounting holes halfway up back of mast using four (4) 3/8"-16UNC x 2-3/4" long hex head bolts, locknuts and flatwashers.
-(Place a flatwasher under bolt head and nut and mount with nuts on inside of frame). - 11.
-Using a 4 ft. level, ensure mast is set to vertical (plumb) on the base frame. - When mast is vertical (plumb), attach mast support braces, (bolted to base and mast support bracket) using 3/8" - 16UNC x 1" long hex head bolts and lock nuts. - After securing mast to base frame, using 4 ft. level again check that mast is vertical (plumb) on base frame.
+(Place a flatwasher under bolt head and nut and mount with nuts on inside of frame). - 12.
+Using a 4 ft. level, ensure mast is set to vertical (plumb) on the base frame. - 13.
+When mast is vertical (plumb), attach support braces, (bolted to base), to the mast support bracket, (bolted to mast), using 3/8"-16UNC x 2-3/4" long hex head bolts, nuts and flatwashers.
+(Place a flatwasher under bolt head and nut and mount with nuts on inside of bracket). - After securing mast to base frame, using 4 ft. level again check that mast is vertical (plumb) on base frame.